What is Restaurant Branding?

 - Your parking lot and your lighting

+The consistency of these elements (and countless others) is what makes your restaurant a credible and desirable business.
 Your branding is successful when you incorporate it into everything you do.
 Think about the things that touch your customer from your phone message to your social media posts to the way you present your food and more.

 Everything you do should have your brand in mind.